rive-app/rive-ios/README.md

 ## Examples

 Check out the `Demo-App/` folder and `Example-iOS/` folder for example applications using the Rive iOS runtime.
-It  showcases a number of ways to use the Rive component and `useRef` hook pattern:
+It showcases a number of ways to use the high-level `RiveViewModel` API through UIKit and SwiftUI examples, including:

-- Setting a Rive file via a URL, or asset in the Android/iOS projects
+- Setting a Rive file via a URL or asset in the bundle
 - Setting layout and loop mode options
 - Displaying single or multiple animations / artboards on one component
 - Setting up and maniuplating a state machine via inputs